MaryvilleUniversity-AI/malaria-image-classification/README.md

+# InnovateMU Hackathon

-# InnovateMU Malaria Image Classification
+# Malaria Image Classification using CNN
 A **Convolutional Neural Network (CNN)** based machine learning model to detect **malaria-infected blood cells**.
 This project was developed for the **InnovateMU Hackathon** to demonstrate how AI can assist in early malaria diagnosis.

 ## Project Overview